About My Approach 1:1 Coaching Group Series Mini Course Blog Success Stories Take the Quiz

 What the science shows

-What GLP-1s actually do — and why it works
+What GLP-1s actually do — and why they work

-GLP-1 receptor agonists (Ozempic, Wegovy, Mounjaro, and others) work by mimicking a hormone your gut naturally produces after eating.
-They slow gastric emptying, reduce ghrelin (the hunger hormone), and — crucially — act on dopamine and reward centers in the brain.
+GLP-1 receptor agonists (Ozempic, Wegovy, Mounjaro, and others) mimic a hormone your gut naturally produces after eating.
+They:

 What the research also shows

 None of this means the medication is wrong for you.
-It means the medication is one part of a more complete picture.
+It means the medication is one part of a more complete picture — and how complete the rest of that picture is, is something I help people figure out.

 Side by side